swvanbuuren/cubinterpp/README.md

 interpolation types.
 Data preparation and visualization is done in python with [mlpyqtgraph](https://github.com/swvanbuuren/mlpyqtgraph).

-In order to run the python program, it's recommeded to [install uv](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) and issue:
+In order to run the python program, it's recommended to [install uv](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) and issue: